Are you looking for ways to improve customer experience (CX) on your website?

 - 16% decrease in customer satisfaction

-Reduce the number of HTTP requests your site makes.
-When a webpage loads, it downloads different kinds of pages like images, scripts, etc. An HTTP request is made for each of these elements.
-Therefore, more the number of elements, higher the page load time.
+- Reduce the number of HTTP requests your site makes: When a webpage loads, it downloads different kinds of pages like images, scripts, etc. An HTTP request is made for each of these elements.
+Therefore, the more the number of elements, the higher the page load time.
 Reduce the number of requests and you are good to go.

 3. Focus on Design Aspects

-Look out for designs in the same niche as yours that come across as modern, takes almost zero time to load, has all the color schemes set, include modern design elements into the website and make sure they are only used to enhance the experience for the customer.
+Look out for designs in the same niche as yours that come across as modern, take almost zero time to load, and have all the color schemes set.
+Include modern design elements into the website and make sure they are only used to enhance the experience for the customer.
 All the standard best design practices should be followed to the T.